gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/general-settings-gij-cloud.md

     </div>
 </div>

-The Git Integration for Jira Cloud app General settings page lets administrators configure several app features.
-Enable or disable settings that fit your organization's rules and usage requirements.
+The General settings page lets administrators configure Git Integration for Jira Cloud app features.
+Enable or disable settings based on your organization's requirements.

 **On this page:**
 - [Getting started](#getting-started)